ftppro/StellarMessenger/README.md

 When you click **[Send Message**], if you are using **Rabet** you will be prompted to **sign** the transaction on the **Rabet popup**.
 If you instead entered your **Private Key**, then the **Stellar Smart SDK** will automatically **sign** the transaction.

 ### Stellar Smart SDK
-This website uses a file named StellarSmartSDK.js, which includes the following javascript functions and properties:
+The **Stellar Smart SDK** is contained in a file named **StellarSmartSDK.js**, which includes the following javascript functions and properties:

 1. **constructor(sReceiverAddress, bIsTestnet)**:
 Call this function to create a Smart SDK object.
 For example: